• Skip to primary navigation

 So what is the difference between Sticky Buns and Cinnamon Scrolls?

-The American Sticky roll uses a basic dough with a filling of pecan, or walnuts and a sticky brown sugar butter filling.
+The American Sticky Bun uses a basic dough with a filling of pecan, or walnuts and a sticky brown sugar butter filling.
+Once baked the buns are glazed with an icing mixture that includes cream cheese.

-This treat uses the same delicious dough however the filling is a rich cinnamon, brown sugar and butter mixture.
-Once baked the rolls are glazed with an icing sugar mixture, sometimes made of cream cheese.
+This treat uses the same delicious dough rich spice sugar, and buttery filling.
+Once baked the scrolls are glazed with a thin icing sugar mixture.
+This is unlike the rich cream cheese frosting of the Sticky Buns.

 Bakers Delight Apple & Walnut Scrolls